RashidAwan11/WorthKnow-GitHub/content/knowledge-base/sheff-g-net-worth-bio-wiki-age-family-friends-height-salary.md

 In childhood before rap said: "Growing up, all I was was violence, at school, or living with my niggas, it was hard on the streets.
 I had to be protected there, so I rolled with 83, we were in the middle.
 Flatbush especially in my block, I was going block baby you feel like niggas kno on my body.I would never think rapping would be my future.I remember in 2014, we were 15, growing up watching the GS9 G-Stone Crips big, and from the 90s side Eastern, and I'll be like 'damn, think I' am. ' But it was a dream back then. "

+**Also Read About the Net Worth of: <a href="https://worthknow.com/james-charles-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">James Charles</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YUrkQUAoGM0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Sheff G Education:**